Indiana is using the TASC (Test Assessing Secondary Completion) for High School Equivalency (HSE) testing.

 Why the GED (TASC) is important

 In case you would like to get a more rewarding job, career improvement, or a college education, it could be very useful to complete your high school education by taking on the GED (General Education Development) or the TASC exam.
-Many people choose the GED (or in Indiana from 2014, the TASC) program to get their secondary education back on track, and in the state of Indiana, since 2000, more than 107,000 adults have received their GED diplomas.
+Many people choose the GED (or in Indiana the TASC) program to get their secondary education back on track, and in the state of Indiana, since 2000, more than 107,000 adults have received their GED diplomas.

 There now are several methods used for High School Equivalency testing, and the TASC is one of the three widely recognized alternatives to a common high school diploma.
 The TASC credential (like the HiSET and the GED) will demonstrate that you possess the skills and knowledge to move forward in your career or education.
 Securing your TASC credential is a valuable, yet affordable path to get to better-paying work.